-Getting a mortgage is not as simple as showing your ability to pay, having good credit, and a good down payment.
-It also must pass a test period of Fannie Mae and Fannie Mac automated underwriting.
+Getting a mortgage is not as simple as showing your ability to pay, having good credit, and good down payment.
+It also must pass a test period of Fannie Mae and Fannie Mac’s automated underwriting.
 This is something you should be aware of as it pertains to buying or refinancing a home.
-If your situation is a little unorthodox, here are things to consider on how a mortgage under writer is going to evaluate your mortgage application.
+If your situation is a little unorthodox, here are things to consider on how a mortgage underwriter is going to evaluate your mortgage application.

 Every situation must make sense.
-A quality loan officer who is experienced who understands the backwards and forward types of scenarios particularly in more challenging loans is a far better bet than picking the lowest priced lender who doesn’t have the resources, scope of understanding, or the platform to support a more unique loan scenario.
-This is something to think about if your situation is anything outside of ordinary.
+A quality loan officer who is experienced and understands the backward and forward types of scenarios, particularly in more challenging loans is a far better bet than picking the lowest priced lender who doesn’t have the resources, scope of understanding, or platform to support a more unique loan scenario.
+This is something to think about if your situation is anything outside of the ordinary.

 Looking to buy or refinance a house?
 Start with a no-cost loan quote today!